Reann Gasper

-Reann Gasper is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 British Columbia general election.
-She represents the electoral district of Abbotsford-Mission as a member of the Conservative Party of British Columbia.
-She unseated NDP incumbent and cabinet minister Pam Alexis.
+Reann Gasper is a Canadian politician who was the member of the Legislative Assembly of British Columbia (MLA) for Abbotsford-Mission from 2024 to 2026.
+A member of the Conservative Party of British Columbia, Gasper was elected in the 2024 election, before resigning in 2026 and triggering a by-election, allowing Conservative leader Kerry-Lynne Findlay to run for a seat in the legislature.

 Early life and career

 Gasper is a mother of three and has been married to her partner for over 20 years.
 Beyond her family roles, she has actively raised funds and awareness for human trafficking, supporting both local and global organizations helping at-risk women and families.
 In her local community, she has volunteered at Lydia House events in Mission and supported organizations and local church outreaches that focus on helping the homeless community in Abbotsford.

 She has served in multiple leadership roles on boards across organizations including BNI Leadership, Eldership Church Board, Youth Theatre Movement Board, Fraser Valley Real Estate Board, and the Electoral District Association.

-Gasper holds a diploma of Interior Design from Lasalle College, a Bachelor of Arts in Christian Ministry, a diploma in Worship and Creative Arts, and a certificate in Pastoral Counselling.
-She is currently a Licensed Real Estate Agent with the Fraser Valley Real Estate Board, and services as a senior church leader for creative arts.
+Gasper holds a diploma of interior design from Lasalle College, a bachelor of arts in Christian ministry, a diploma in worship and creative arts, and a certificate in pastoral counselling.
+She is currently a licensed real estate agent with the Fraser Valley Real Estate Board and serves as a senior church leader for creative arts.

 Political career

 On February 7, 2024, the Conservative Party of BC announced Gasper as their candidate for the riding of Abbotsford-Mission.
 She went on to unseat BC NDP incumbent and cabinet minister Pam Alexis, securing 55.39% of the vote.
-She currently serves in the Conservative Party of BC leader John Rustad's shadow cabinet as the Critic for Child Care, Children and Youth with Support Needs.
+She served in the Conservative Party of BC leader John Rustad's shadow cabinet as the critic for child care, children and youth with support needs and then deputy caucus whip.

+On August 22, 2026, Gasper announced she would step down as MLA, allowing new (May 30, 2026) party leader Kerry-Lynne Findlay to run for her seat in a by-election' Findlay subsequently hired her as deputy chief of staff-and later-chief of staff, a job Gasper lost days later, when Findlay resigned as party leader on September 20.